willianathompson/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-A new Azure Active Directory tenant was created in Microsoft Azure, establishing the core identity and access management system to integrate with the on-premises Active Directory.
-This was done using Azure Virtual Machines (VMs) running Windows 10 for administrative tasks, and Remote Desktop was configured for secure access to the VMs.
-The Windows server private IP address was set to static as it acts as a server.
+The virtual machines were successfully created in Azure, including one for Windows Server 2022 to host Active Directory Domain Services (AD DS), and another for Windows 10 (22H2) to join the domain.
+The appropriate VM sizes, regions, and networking settings were configured, with Public IP and RDP access enabled for remote connections.
+The Windows server private IP address was set to static as it acts as the domain server.
 </p>
 <br />